-If you’re considering an inflatable kayak, you’ll want to be sure you’re getting a well-made product from a reputable manufacturer.
+If you’re considering buying an inflatable kayak, you’ll want to be sure you’re getting a well-made product from a reputable manufacturer.
 This is not the place to skimp on quality to save a few bucks.

 The manufacturers below are some of the best on the market, and are recommended for anyone looking to take the leap to inflatables:

-- Sea Eagle: Sea Eagle have been a top player in the inflatable world for more than 50 years, and make some of the best inflatables you can get for the money.
+- Sea Eagle: Sea Eagle has been a top player in the inflatable world for more than 50 years, and make some of the best inflatables you can get for the money.
 They make a wide range of inflatables in different price ranges including canoes, kayaks, fishing boats, runabouts, and SUP’s.

 - Aire: Aire manufacture higher-end rafts, kayaks, catarafts, and SUP’s – and offer some of the best performing whitewater craft on the market.
 They manufacture all of their products in Meridian, Idaho, USA, and offers a ten-year no-fault warranty on their products.

 - Aquaglide: Aquaglide makes a mix of different inflatable kayaks.
 They have kayaks designed for fishing, touring, white water, as well as recreational models.

 - Advanced Elements: Advanced Elements are a relative newcomer to the inflatable game – but make some of the most innovative recreational and fishing inflatables on the market.
 They offer several excellent ‘hybrid’ boats, that combine an inflatable with a rigid aluminum frame.

-- Intex: Intex are a massive inflatable manufacturer and make everything from airbeds to above ground pools to kayaks and rafts.
+- Intex: Intex is a massive inflatable manufacturer and make everything from airbeds to above ground pools to kayaks and rafts.
 While not all of their inflatable kayaks are suited for serious use, they make several popular models like the Excursion K2 to their top-of-the-line Excursion Pro that offers excellent performance and value.